 We ultimately developed a rare depth of attachment; we’re secure enough so that we’ve been able to love others without weakening our bond.
 In fact, loving other people (and kids and cats) together has strengthened our relationship.

-In light of Fern’s book, it was funny for me to re-read the part of my journal that covers the time when I pair-bonded with my other partner Adele, with whom I’ve also developed an attachment.
-In my recording of events, I was watching Michelle watching me watching Adele.
-What I was really watching, I realized on reading Polysecure, was our attachment: As I opened myself to feeling connected and secure with Adele, I didn’t want to damage the attachment I had with Michelle.
+In light of Fern’s book, it was funny for me to re-read the part of my journal that covers the time when I pair-bonded with my other partner Angela, with whom I’ve also developed an attachment.
+In my recording of events, I was watching Michelle watching me watching Angela.
+What I was really watching, I realized on reading Polysecure, was our attachment: As I opened myself to feeling connected and secure with Angela, I didn’t want to damage the attachment I had with Michelle.

 As I’ve discovered, becoming the attachment figure for two women is an enormous responsibility, but there’s nothing unnatural or impossible about it.
 We can be the attachment figure for multiple children; we can have many best friends.
 We’re built for love—the problem is that we’re often afraid of love, because of the fears early experiences with love have instilled in us.